-1. Initial Assessment
+2. Initial Assessment

-Following an intake meeting with the Complainant, receipt of a written report, or receipt of a written complaint of an alleged violation of this Policy, the Title IX Coordinator and/or the AA/EEO Officer engages in an initial assessment, which is typically one (1) to five (5) business days in duration.
-The steps in an initial assessment may include:
+Following receipt of a Formal Complaint or notice of an alleged violation, the Title IX Coordinator and/or the AA/EEO Offer engages in an initial assessment, which is typically one to five (1-5) business days in duration.